hengshuaiyao/HengshuaiYao.github.io/README.md

 Hi, my name is Hengshuai Yao.
 I work at the awesome [Sony AI team](https://ai.sony/).

-My research interest is model-based reinforcement learning and step-size adaptation.
+My research interest is model-based reinforcement learning, and step-size adaptation.
 Interesting thing is that I brought a connection between the two seemingly unrelated topics.
 The "learning to accelerate" paper below has the details.
+Understanding deep neural networks is my recent interest.

 I worked on multi-step linear Dyna-style planning, model-based approximate policy iteration, and a reinforcement learning perspective for PageRank.
 I explored reinforcement learning for NCSoft game studio in San Francisco.
 I was the founding PM of a few joint lab projects between University of Alberta and Huawei Technologies Canada.
 I'm an adjunct professor at Department of Computing Science, University of Alberta.